jsheppard95/Election_Analysis/README.md

 ```
 >>> analyze_election_date(input_file.csv)
 ```
-An alternative would be to input the CSV file from the command line using [`sys.argv`](https://docs.python.org/3/library/sys.html#sys.argv).
+An alternative is to input the CSV file from the command line using [`sys.argv`](https://docs.python.org/3/library/sys.html#sys.argv).
 This would require the following addition:
 ```